1. How do I determine if my Product is compliant with the User Data Policy or if I need to make any changes?

 - An extension that has no interactive UI elements exposed to the user, but collects web browsing activity in the background for another purpose, including providing rewards to the user

-When the Product is a client for an internet protocol with user-specified servers, like an FTP or IRC client, the Personal or Sensitive User Data section does not apply to the Product's collection of data for, or transmission of data with, the user-specified server.
+When the Product is a client for an internet protocol with user-specified servers, like an FTP or IRC client, the Limited Use section does not apply to the Product's collection of data for, or transmission of data with, the user-specified server.

 The User Data Policy still applies, however, to user data handled for other purposes.
-For example, if the Product required users to enter an email address for registration, then the Product would need to comply with the Personal or Sensitive User Data section of the policy.
+For example, if the Product required users to enter an email address for registration, then the Product would need to comply with the Limited Use section of the policy.

 Chrome Web Store provides a platform for users to access a wide variety of useful apps, and we want extension users to be confident that their data is secure.
 We want to support the use of extension permissions that directly benefit the user.
 In the past we've tried to ensure end-user safety and security by recommending that extensions only use the minimum set of permissions necessary, but to promote safe data use practices, we are now making that recommendation a requirement for all extensions.